-Engaged employees simply care more about meeting customer needs
+Engaged employees care more about meeting customer needs

 So can you optimize customer satisfaction through Employee Engagement?

-Meanwhile Gallup found that actively disengaged employees will not only erode your organisation’s bottom line, they will break the spirits of their coworkers while at it.
+Meanwhile, Gallup found that actively disengaged employees will not only erode your organisation’s bottom line.
+They will also break the spirits of their coworkers while at it.

 Sharpen Customer Experience Focus With Employee Engagement